 Licensing

-This license does not support the use of downloaded BitTitan software such as DeploymentPro.
+This license does not support BitTitan software such as DeploymentPro.

 For more information on licensing, including coupon redemption and other licensing types, see our Licensing FAQ.